June 4, 2020

 Visiting a loved one with mesothelioma can help raise his spirits and better deal with symptoms and treatments.
 If distance is a problem, consider sending cards, snacks, or care packages.
 A simple call or text can also show love and appreciation, and help brighten the day.

-At Continuum, we are here to provide in home care assistance in St. Louis and the surrounding communities.
+At Continuum, we are here to provide private home care assistance in St. Louis and the surrounding communities.
 Our professional care team works with clients to develop individualized plans of care that promote dignity, independence, and peace of mind.
 Whether you or a loved one needs assistance with transportation to and from medical appointments, planning and preparing nutritious meals, help with personal care, or just about anything in between, let our team help you remain safely in the comfort of your home.
 Contact us today at (314) 863-9912 to learn more and to set up a free in-home consultation.